 A laptop screams convenience as an on-the-go device that fits as comfortably under your arm as it does inside a backpack or carrying case.
 However, a laptop falls short in the viewing area department –the “real estate” provided by the screen.
-This creates the dilemma of having to pick and choose which applications to leave on the screen and when, so as to avoid overlapping windows.
+This creates the dilemma of having to pick and choose which applications to leave on the screen and when so as to avoid overlapping windows.
 Those with desktop PCs can obviate this problem by adding a second monitor.
 But having to lug a monitor around with the laptop, not to mention needing an AC outlet, sort of ruins the whole “portability” idea.
+Speaking of desktops, check out our review of some of the best computer monitors around.

-That’s no longer the case if you’ve got one of the new breed of USB-powered LCD monitors.
-AOC presents its 16-inch, LED backlit monitor as a lightweight addition to a laptop’s screen at a mere 2.5 pounds.
+So, you don’t need an AC outlet if you’ve got one of the new breeds of USB-powered LCD monitors.
+AOC presents its 16-inch, LED-backlit monitor as a lightweight addition to a laptop’s screen at a mere 2.5 pounds.
 But the best part is the loss of the power adaptor — the AOC monitor gets both its data connection and its power directly from the laptop’s USB socket.
+It may be one of the best computer monitors for work, especially if you travel a lot.

 While resembling a tablet from the front, don’t be shocked to find that there’s a great deal more depth to this monitor compared to that of an iPad or Android tablet.
 Part of that depth consists of an embedded tab that pulls out for standing the monitor upright: the tab rotates for use either horizontally or vertically.
 And sensibly there are rubber tabs attached which both indicate which way is up as well as provide protection from scratching the surface underneath it.
 But since there’s no protective case included, even though the screen is glass, it could get scratched if mistreated.
 I would recommend getting a tablet carrying case for it as a safety precaution (you have one for your laptop anyway, right?).